Submitting Products FAQ

 Test equipment referenced in UL standards can be purchased.
 Find out more information about ordering this equipment by viewing the Comm 2000 test equipment Web page.

 UL’s Multiple Listing Service makes it possible for your company to market your product and enjoy the advantages of UL certification.
-There is a multiple listing representative in each UL location that can assist you further.
-Contact the customer service representative closest to you for more information.
+Please contact the customer service representative closest to you for more information.

 If the product does not meet UL’s requirements, we will send you a detailed report describing the test results or construction features that did not comply.
 If you have any questions about the results of our investigation, our staff will be happy to discuss them with you.
 You may need to modify the product to bring it into compliance with UL’s requirements.
 When the modifications have been made, you may contact UL to arrange for any re-testing or re-examination that will be needed.
 You will also need to provide UL with a description of the modifications made to the product along with samples of the modified product.
 After reviewing the changes that were made, UL can give you an estimate of any additional charges that will be necessary in order to re-test and re-examine the product and complete the investigation of your product.